mosaicnetworks/monetcli/README.md

 ## Data Directory

-The first time `monetcli` runs it creates a special directory in a default location, where it stores any relevant information.
+Monet CLI creates a special directory in a default location (specific to `OS`), where it stores any relevant information.

+The locations are:

 -   Linux: `~/.monet`
 -   Mac OS: `~/Library/MONET`